openenclave/openenclave/docs/DesignDocs/OpteeIntegration.md

 the signature of the hash is correct.
 Then, it computes the hash as per the formulas above, choosing which one depending on whether the TA is encrypted, and verifies that it matches the signed hash.
-If everything checks out, the cleartext, standard ELF binary is passed to the ELF loader proper.
+If everything checks out, the cleartext, standard ELF binary is passed to the TA loader proper.

 #### TA Stores & Open Enclave